Burak-Ibrahim-Unal/Php_Laravel_Codes/Examples/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This projects are examples about Php Laravel

 ## Technologies
 Project is created with:
+* Xampp version: 8.0
+* Laravel: 8.x
-* Lorem version: 12.3
+* Composer version: 2.0.8-1
+* Visual Studio Code: 1.52.1
-* Ipsum version: 2.33
+* Nodejs version: 15.6.0
-* Ament library version: 999
+* Npm version: 6.4.11

 ## Setup
 To run this project, install it locally using npm: